theofficialvedantjoshi/options-pricing-engine/README.md

 - [X] Add an interactive CLI.
 - [X] Add support for implied volatilities.
 - [ ] Add plotting capabilities to visualize option pricing.
-- [ ] Add new pricing models such as Monte Carlo simulation.
+- [X] Add new pricing models such as Monte Carlo simulation.
+- [ ] Calculate Greeks for Monte Carlo simulation.
 - [ ] Add tests for the pricing models.

 ## References